 - Conceptual awareness of relationship to society or social justice.

 The remaining images can be of your choosing.
+Applicants who have a background in additional art forms are encouraged to include their work in their portfolio.
 All images should be presented in the best possible way, (In focus, no distracting backgrounds, good lighting)

 Applicants will need at least 27 studio art credits, but only need one class in each of the painting, drawing and sculpture.
 The rest can be other media (printmaking, photography), provided their skill in painting, drawing and sculpture is satisfactory.
 Faculty will be taking into account an applicant’s art skill, experience, and other application strengths.
 Applicants might be required to do more work in one of the three main areas after their application is reviewed.